-“The walls are complete,” said Sierra, who anticipates moving in with her sons by summer 2023.
+“The walls are complete,” said Sierra, who anticipates moving in with her sons by the end of 2023.

 Home ownership boils down to one word for her: stability.
 The apartment where she lives has income restrictions.
 Each salary increase threatens her ability to stay, yet she still doesn’t have enough to buy a house the traditional way.

 “I don’t really make enough to support three people, afford $1,500 rent and be able to save,” she said.
 “Every year I’m scared they’ll put me out because I make too much money.”